 - Hawaii Department of Land and Natural Resources: Naio Thrips

 - 2013 Nāhelehele Dryland Symposium video: Myoporum Thrips in Hawai’i

 - Hawaii Department of Land and Natural Resources: Erythrina Gall Wasp

 Ungulates (mammals with hoofs) have also severely impacted the dryland ecosystem landscape.
 Prior to human arrival in the Hawaiian Islands, ungulates did not exist here.
 As a result, native Hawaiian plants lack the common defenses to browsing and trampling that plants developed elsewhere (e.g. bitter taste, thorns), thus were highly grazed and trampled by domestic and feral ungulates.

 This is why fencing is so important as a conservation strategy in Hawaii.
-Following are two papers to begin exploration of this threat:
+Following are several papers to begin exploration of this threat: